cloudsmith-io/cloudsmith-conda-repodata-patches/README.md

-# About cloudsmith-conda-repodata-patches
+# About `cloudsmith-conda-repodata-patches`
-- A repository containing two scripts to patch conda repodata for your cloudsmith repository.
+- This repository provides two scripts for patching Conda repodata in your Cloudsmith repository.
-- It is very similar to the [bioconda-repodata-patches](https://github.com/bioconda/bioconda-repodata-patches) repository (which itself is based on [conda-forge-repository-patches](https://github.com/conda-forge/conda-forge-repodata-patches-feedstock)).
+- It is inspired by the [bioconda-repodata-patches](https://github.com/bioconda/bioconda-repodata-patches) repository, which is based on [conda-forge-repository-patches](https://github.com/conda-forge/conda-forge-repodata-patches-feedstock).
-- Thank you to conda-forge, bioconda and conda contributors.
-The license (BSD-3) reflects this.
+- Special thanks to the contributors of conda-forge, bioconda and conda.
+This repository uses the BSD-3 license to reflect their contributions.

 ## Usage

 ### Setup:
 - Fork this repository to your organization.
-- Intialise (or create) a python environment.
+- Initialize (or create) a python environment.
 To install the required dependencies use `pip install -r requirements.txt`.
-- Copy the `.env.example` template into a `.env` file and initialise the variables with the organization, repository and token/key you'd like to use.
-Note that the token you are using must be linked to a user/service account that has write access to the repository.
-Once complete (if running locally), run `source .env` in order for the variables to be used by child processes (i.e the python scripts).
+- Copy the `.env.example` template into a `.env` file and initialize the variables with the organization, repository and token/key you'd like to use.
+Ensure that the token is linked to a user/service account that has write access to the repository.
+Once complete (if running locally), run `source .env` in order for the variables to be used by child processes (e.g. the python scripts).

 ### Adding a patch:
 - In the `gen_patch_json.py` file add the subdirectories (the list of Conda architectures) that currently exist in your cloudsmith repository to the `SUBDIRS` variable.